Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Burned Forest

-The burned section stretches from South of the North Fork of the Stanislaus River to where the Tahoe to Yosemite trail comes to overlook Spicer Meadow Reservoir.
+The burned section stretches from South of the North Fork of the Stanislaus River to where the Tahoe to Yosemite trail comes to first overlook Spicer Meadow Reservoir.

-I don't know why this forest is growing so slowly.
-Maybe it's the soil, or the diminishing Winter rains.
-Possibly both.
 Sections of the burned forest are bursting with young firs, other sections sport manzanita and other after-burn shrubbery.

 As we approach Rock Lake the green fingers of forest thicken up a bit and fill out into a reasonably shaded forest around Rock Lake.